natgo/wt-wiki-scraper/wikitext-transpiled/ground/AGS.md

 * Gun, while passable, needs to hit weak spots on most medium tanks it faces frontally, and can easily net poor damage results.
 * Low-calibre machine guns are of little use
 * Its 1st generation thermal sights are vastly inferior to those of other encountered vehicles, such as the [[T-72AV (TURMS-T)]]
-* Low zoom optics make some long-range engagements difficult, if not impossible
 * Ammo rack is placed far into the back of the vehicle, being hit while on the move can prove accidentally fatal
 * Gun only reloads from ready rack, if the ready rack is empty gun cannot reload until a shell is loaded into the ready rack, thus making extended engagements difficult